Dennis-van-Gils/DvG_Arduino_lock-in_amp/source_MCU_boards/lib/DvG_SerialCommand-master/README.md

 # Serial command listener

 This library allows listening to a serial port for incoming commands and act upon them.
-It uses a C-string (null-terminated character array) to store incoming characters received over the serial port.
+To keep the memory usage low, it uses a C-string (null-terminated character array) to store incoming characters received over the serial port, instead of using a memory hungry C++ string.
 Carriage return ('\r', ASCII 13) characters are ignored.
 Once a linefeed ('\n', ASCII 10) character is received, or whenever the incoming message length has exceeded the buffer of size STR_LEN (defined in DvG_SerialCommand.h), we speak of a received 'command'.
 It doesn't matter if the command is ASCII or binary encoded.

 ``available()`` should be called periodically to poll for incoming characters.
 It will return true when a new command is ready to be processed.
 Subsequently, the command string can be retrieved by calling ``getCmd()``.

-The library makes use of a C-string in order to reduce memory overhead and prevent possible memory fragmentation that otherwise could happen when using a C++ string instead.

 Example usage on an Arduino:
 ```C